 Choose a title for the report that is not too long (maximum, 75 characters and spaces) and perhaps even a bit catchy, to attract readers.
-Ask yourself what is original or of primary importance about the work and try to capture that.
-Subtitles, separated from the main title (see the Document Template), can be longer and more explicative but both should make prominent use of one or two topical keywords that a prospective reader might be likely to use in an Internet search to find your report.
+Think what is original or of primary importance about the work and try to capture that.
+Subtitles, separated from the main title by a colon, can be longer and more explicative but both should make prominent use of one or two topical keywords that a prospective reader might be likely to use in an Internet search to find your report.
 A good example of a successful title [title: subtitle] is: